belmuh/marine-management-system/README.md

 ## 🎯 About This Project

-his project started as a simple Excel spreadsheet for tracking marine operation finances and evolved into a full-featured Spring Boot application following agile development principles.
+This project started as a simple Excel spreadsheet for tracking marine operation finances and evolved into a full-featured Spring Boot application following agile development principles.

 **Development Approach:**
 - **MVP-first strategy**: Core functionality prioritized for rapid deployment and user feedback